Masking for a Friend - 99% Invisible

 The New Normal

-By the time the SARS epidemic hit China in 2003 the face mask had become pretty common, and people by this point already knew what to do.
-Huang says it really has taken Chinese people 100 years to get to this point of acceptance of wearing masks during an infectious disease outbreak and now to the point when people just wear it when they’ve got a cold to protect others.
-It’s just normal practice whether you need to wear them during polluted days, or to keep warm.
-In the East, one wouldn’t feel like others would discriminate against them for choosing to wear one… but that has been a different story in the US because lots of Asian Americans feel worried about wearing masks because the culture of masks is so different in the United States.
+By the time the SARS epidemic hit China in 2003, the face mask had become pretty common, and people by this point already knew what to do.
+Huang says it really has taken Chinese people 100 years to get to the point of acceptance of wearing masks during an infectious disease outbreak and now to the point when people just wear it when they’ve got a cold to protect others.
+It’s normal practice whether you need to wear them during polluted days, or to keep warm.
+In the East, one wouldn’t feel like others would discriminate against them for choosing to wear a mask… but that has been a different story in the US.
+Many Asian Americans worry about wearing masks because the culture is so different in the United States.

 Lynteris thinks there’s something else going on in the West because masks are seen as racialized and associated with China, which leads to xenophobic behavior.
-‘You have this phenomenon [that] some journalists call “mask-ophobia,” which is basically an attribute of sinophobia […] people who look Chinese or who look Asian being attacked on the streets of London […] because they’re wearing masks.”
+‘You have this phenomenon [that] some journalists call ‘mask-ophobia,'” which is basically an attribute of sinophobia […] people who look Chinese or who look Asian being attacked on the streets of London […] because they’re wearing masks.”
 Lynteris says this kind of insidious racism isn’t even recognized by most people.

 But Huang and Lynteris say that it’s the very opposite in China.
 A mask is a welcome sight because people feel it shows that the person wearing the mask cares about others.

-Note: Correction: The Manchurian Plague was incorrectly referred to as a virus in one instance of the podcast.
-The plague is a bacteria, not a virus.